-Because of the vague documentation of the profile location, the locations of the corresponding DEM cross profiles were chosen from various profiles within an interval of 25 m upstream and downstream the location mapped by Weber (1991).
-Ground truthing was carried out with pictures of the equal reaches taken by the authors in 2012; hence, in the same year as the LIDAR data were captured.
+Because of the vague documentation of the profile location, the locations of the corresponding DEM cross profiles were chosen from various profiles within an interval of 25 m upstream and downstream from the location mapped by Weber (1991).
+Ground truthing was carried out with pictures of the equal reaches taken by the authors in 2012, that is, in the same year as the LIDAR data were captured.
 The current profiles were generated by retrieving the z-values of the DEM raster along polyline features, reciprocal to the recent river channel.

-The measurement of cross sections with a dumpy level was too difficult because of the very deep thalweg scoured into loamy bed material.
-In addition, the water level is highly variable because of the WWTP: in dry weather conditions, up to 90 percent of the river water is ‘generated’ by the WWTP.
+The measurement of cross sections with a dumpy level was quite difficult because of the very deep thalweg scoured into the loamy bed material.
+In addition, the water level is highly variable because of the WWTP: in dry weather conditions, up to 90 % of the river water is ‘generated’ by the WWTP.
 Furthermore, the water consumption of the city of Aachen translates into peaky diurnal variations of discharge.
-The method applied shows a difference between lidar water surface and bed surface that is about equal to the mean water depth measured at the gage.
+The method applied shows a difference between the LIDAR water surface and bed surface that is approximately equal to the mean water depth measured at the gage.
 Bed correction was therefore carried out by subtraction of the mean difference between data of nearby official survey cross profiles and DEM-derived data.
 Values vary for straight and meandering reaches.
-In case of unavailability of nearby official data, the correction was done by deriving the mean differences between DEM and surveyed data at random points in the river segment.
+In case of the unavailability of nearby official data, the correction was done by deriving the mean differences between DEM and surveyed data at random points in the river segment.

 The original profile data from 1965 are given in relative heights.
 We corrected these data by adding correction values (130 to 132 m) to achieve comparability with the absolute heights.
-Correction values were chosen on basis of the floodplain elevation, considering mean sedimentation rates.
-To generate comparability, the floodplain surface had to be corrected as well on this basis.
+Correction values were chosen on the basis of the floodplain elevation, considering mean sedimentation rates.
+To generate comparability, the floodplain surface also had to be corrected on this basis.
 Cross profile CP7 (Supplement E) serves as a control profile for our correction method, as it incorporates a road that is constant in height over all periods.

 Supplement B: Technical details for 3.2

-The longitudinal profile for the valley floor was extracted from the DEM by deriving the z-values averaged for polygons in regular intervals along the river segment (area of 200 m² for each polygon; 100 m spacing along rkm
+The longitudinal profile for the valley floor was extracted from the DEM by deriving the z-values averaged for polygons in regular intervals along the river segment (area of 200 m² for each polygon; 100 m spacing along rkm).

 The mapping of the terrace bodies was carried out in two steps.
 First, we identified the terraces based on aerial photos and the DEM with a hillshade overlay (using ArcGIS 10.4).
-To refine the mapping, we used the DEM derivates ‘aspect’ and ‘slope’ to generate distinguishing features that are more precise for visual classification.
+To refine the mapping, we used the DEM derivates of ‘aspect’ and ‘slope’ to generate distinguishing features that are more precise for visual classification.

 Supplement C: Technical details for 3.3

 We used persistent reference objects, like manor houses, farms, churches, road junctions, and outcrops, to georeference the map of 1810 by focusing on the study segment.
 Links are set on several georeferenced data from different times, including the DEM, German Base Map, aerial photos, and cadastral maps.
 Hence, a single map sheet is georeferenced based on multiple features of different sources, depending on its respective accuracy.
-Additionally, the map of 1965 was corrected on basis of the cross profiles, using terrace risers and banks as markers.
+Additionally, the map of 1965 was corrected on the basis of the cross profiles, using terrace risers and banks as markers.
 Applying a spline transformation in the GIS Georeferencing Tool, local accuracy was enhanced at the expense of the overall accuracy of the foreland.
 The map of 1810 was then iteratively corrected on basis of the map of 1965.

 Supplement D: Dataset of cross profiles (original names, verification reference, location and correction)